 Note: PDF documents of all forms referenced in these steps are posted below under Books and Supplies Lists.

 Please see Steps for Admission to Practical Nursing PDF posted below under Books and Supplies Lists.

-This program operates on an open-entry, open-exit basis.
-Students may enter the program anytime during the school year, subject to space availability.
 Students must be at least 18 years old and not attending public school.
-However, high school students may attend through dual enrollment provided it is approved by their school counselor, the local school administrator and the TCAT director.
+However high school students may attend through dual enrollment provided it is approved by their school counselor, the local school administrator and the College of Applied Technology president.